kalgynirae/recipes/calico_beans.md

+---
-% Calico Beans
+title: Calico Beans
-% Ann Titus
+---

+This recipe is from Ann Titus.

 Brown: